 So hopefully, I’ve inundated you with enough facts about the 1300’s unique and estimable place in VW history.
 Now for the memories.
 Actually, I’m going to some facts here too, because they have a lot to do with understanding the Beetle’s popularity at the time.

 My older brother’s failed experiment with a 1957 MGA ended with it being hauled off to the junk yard.
 Something drastically different was called for.
 It arrived in the winter of 1968 in the form of a white ’66 1300, acquired for the not insignificant price of $900 ($5700 adjusted) from a private seller.
 Given that it had cost $1585 new, that was a hefty 57% of its original rice, for a three year old car.
-If I had to guess, that may well have been about as high as a residual as any three-year old car had in America then.
+Based on this ad, my brother got a good deal, as the official Used Car Guide had it at $1155, and much higher than US-Built compacts and intermediates, like that Buick Special and Olds F-85.
+The VW had by far the highest residual of any three-year old car in America then.